Here’s a fun fact: “Kashmir” and “Roundabout” are both 8 minutes, 33 seconds long.

 29. “Aqualung,” Jethro Tull

-In the world of Hard Rock, the opening six notes of Jethro Tull’s fourth record changed things in a way comparable to that two-note flourish of Beethoven’s Fifth Symphony – the opening fusillade of a new direction.
+In the world of Hard Rock, the opening six notes of Jethro Tull’s fourth record changed things in a way comparable to that four-note flourish of Beethoven’s Fifth Symphony – the opening fusillade of a new direction.
 What is this?
 Seriously, WTF?
 Heavy, dissonant, different.
 It’s kind of a joke now, an aural GIFF that says, “Prog Rock.”
 But, heck, Beethoven’s salvo has become a joke of sorts, too.
 A real original, with probably the only great guitar solo of Martin Barre’s inimitable career.
 Dig that controlled feedback!

 28. “Oh, Well Parts 1 and 2,” Fleetwood Mac